cloudfoundry-incubator/kubo-release/README.md

 By default CFCR runs with CoreDNS in preference of Kube-DNS.

-Kube-DNS can be removed by running:
+If you are migrating from an earlier version of CFCR, Kube-DNS can be removed by running:

 `kubectl delete deployment -n kube-system kube-dns`

-If CoreDNS is also deployed the kube-dns service remains, as this is also required by the CoreDNS spec.
+You may notice that a `kube-dns` service remains, this is also required by the CoreDNS spec.

 ##  <a name='Deprecations'></a>Deprecations